Violence Prevention Network at The Eradicate Hate Global Summit September 2022

-Violence Prevention Network were proud to participate in several panels of the Eradicate Hate Global Summit, September 19-21, 2022.
+Violence Prevention Network was proud to participate in several panels of the Eradicate Hate Global Summit, September 26-29, 2023.

 Panel 2.4 Building Professional Standards for the Relevant Professions: Lessons Learned from Global Examples